Notes on Alchemy the Cosmological "Yoga" of Medieval Christianity

 The discovery of this interplay is a marriage in which cosmic femininity prevails over masculine objectification.
 It is a liberating dissolution which draws the virile force back from separative modes of action and of knowledge in order to bathe it in the baptismal water of universal life.

 In Gichtel's diagram of the subtle centres, Saturn has to be united to the Moon and Jupiter to Mercury.
 Saturn is lead, the concretion of the spirit of weight: it will thus be above all the symbol of a certain way of seeing the world, that particular vision which fixes appearances in their opacity and separation, and keeps man in his illusion of being awake, while he is only a sleep-walker possessed by a "leaden sleep."
 Gichtel clarifies this view by situating the Saturnian center in the brain and attributing to it, following Macrobius, the ratiocinatio.
 This is why Saturn has to be "dissolved" in the lunar center, situated in the sacral region and representing to phusikon, the totality of the vital energies.
 And Jupiter, ("Masculine" center of the will, localized in the frontal region.) to praktikon, the vis agendi, the will to power, must be "dissolved" in Mercury,

-This marriage in which the masculine is dissilved is often described as a parturition in reverse.
-Just as in the cosmogonic process of generation the Soul is "coagulated" in the human mind, so in the process of regeneration that could be called "theogonic," the mental must be reabsorbed in the potentiality of the Soul.
+This marriage in which the masculine is dissolved is often described as parturition Just as in the cosmogonic process of generation the Soul is "coagulated" in the human mind, so in the process of regeneration that could be called "theogonic," the mental must be reabsorbed in the potentiality of the Soul.
 Man enters the uterus of Woman and is there dissolved.

 The alchemist refuses to run away from this mystery: he enters into it.
 He comprehends it, that is, "takes inti himself" the desire which everywhere links Sulphur to Mercury; he obliges it to wish for God.